changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 So Forms naturally tend to be post requests.
 But can also have get request

 ## Form tag
-Similar to Div: This is a set of input fields we are going to send to server
+Similar to Div: Used to group a set of input fields we are going to send to server

 We've been creating forms with bootstrap https://getbootstrap.com/docs/5.0/forms/overview/